-In a statement on Monday, Mr. Lefevre’s mother, Erika Lefevre, criticized the police for failing to collect or photograph evidence from the crash scene, release information in a timely manner or press serious charges against the truck driver, who an accident report [below] said turned right without signaling as Mr. Lefevre tried to pass on the right, and dragged him and his bicycle a considerable distance.
+In a statement on Monday, Mr. Lefevre’s mother, Erika Lefevre, criticized the police for failing to collect or photograph evidence from the crash scene, release information in a timely manner or press serious charges against the truck driver, who an collision report [below] said turned right without signaling as Mr. Lefevre tried to pass on the right, and dragged him and his bicycle a considerable distance.

 The 115-page, four-video investigative file was released Friday, three weeks after the Lefevre family filed a lawsuit against the Police Department under the Freedom of Information Act.

-According to a police report describing video of the accident, a crane truck driver, Leonardo Degianni, did not signal before making a right turn from Morgan Avenue onto Meserole Street.
+According to a police report describing video of the collision, a crane truck driver, Leonardo Degianni, did not signal before making a right turn from Morgan Avenue onto Meserole Street.
 Mr. Lefevre was struck by the passenger side of the truck.